 Installing the OS

-Option 1: NOOBS
+Option 1: Raspberry Pi Imager

 Option 2: .img File

 If you want something other than the basic Raspbian install or other options found on NOOBS, you will need to install your own image on the uSD card.
 This method is slightly more involved because you need a special *.img file that not only puts your files on the card, but also sets up things like making the card bootable.
 The Raspberry Pi foundation has a handful of images like Ubuntu, OSMC (Open Source Media Center), and even Windows 10 IOT Core.
-A google search will find many more including specialized images for certain tasks.
-If you’ve never worked with Raspberry PI before, we recommend Raspian.
+A Google search will find many more including specialized images for certain tasks.
+If you've never worked with Raspberry Pi before, we recommend Raspian.
 You can download the latest version using the link below.

 To install your own image on your card, we recommend software called Etcher.
 These guys have taken all the different steps needed and put them all in one piece of software to take care of everything.
 Download your image, then run the program, select your image, select your uSD card drive, and then hit flash.
 Once it is done, remove your card and you are good to go.
 Once the image is installed, insert the card into the board and apply power.

 For Mac users, the ApplePi Baker Software is a great way to upload a new image to an SD card.
 It will ask for an admin password upon startup.
 Select the SD card on the left plane, then upload your image iundet the Pi Ingrediants: IMG Recipe section.
 Click Restore Backup, wait for the progress bar to finish, and you're done.
 The program even ejects the card you, so can yank it right out and insert it into your Pi.

 For the rest of this tutorial, we'll assume you've installed Raspbian either by installing the image directly or with Noobs.
 The tutorial should also work fine for most Linux based systems with a Graphical User Interface, but things might be in slightly different locations